 Hi, I’m Martin.

-As CTO and co-founder of CareerFoundry I wanted to write a blog post today for people who are desperate to learn web development and launch their own business but have no idea where to start.
+As CEO, former CTO, and co-founder of CareerFoundry, I wanted to write a blog post today for people who are desperate to learn how to start coding and launch their own business, but have no idea where to start.

-Let me tell you, three years ago I was just like you.
-Now I have founded my own startup with my co-founder Raffaela, and I’m working full time as a programmer and CTO for my own company, making an impact in a fast-paced, creative and fulfilling role.
+When I first wrote this article, I had only been coding for less than six years.
+In that time I founded my own startup with my co-founder Raffaela Rein, and was working full time as a programmer and CTO for my own company, making an impact in a fast-paced, creative and fulfilling role.

-I have a team of fifteen people in our Berlin office, plus freelancers working for us all over the world, and I have never been happier than I am now, fully in control of my own company, doing something that I love.
+At the time I had a team of thirty people in our Berlin office.
+Now, the company has grown to over 120 employees, plus a whole host of freelancers working for us all over the world, and the company has a remote-first policy, allowing us to work from anywhere in Germany.
+I have never been happier than I am now—fully in control of my own company and doing something that I love.

-The idea for CareerFoundry came from my own experiences of learning how to code.
+The idea came from my own experiences of learning how to code.

-Realising how difficult it can be, I wanted to help others who were struggling to learn coding to change careers and launch themselves into impact-making roles either freelance, as entrepreneurs or in other exciting startups.
+Realising how difficult it can be, I wanted to help others who were struggling to learn coding to change careers and launch themselves into impact-making roles either freelance, as entrepreneurs, or in other exciting companies.